Valuing Personal Injury Accident Cases

 These things are not admissible at trial and the adjuster will not consider them in determining how much money they should offer.
 Is this fair?
 No. What do you do?
 You fight harder to get compensation for those things that you can get compensated for at trial: your medical bills (even if they have been paid), your lost wages, and, most importantly in every case we handle, your pain and suffering.

-We already touched on the other variable that is huge that the insurance company considers right from the beginning: the location of the trial.
+We already touched on the other huge variable that the insurance company considers right from the beginning: the location of the trial.
 In Maryland, Baltimore City and Prince George's County are favorable venues for plaintiffs.
 Conversely, in more rural areas of Maryland the awards are more conservative.
 This is true not just in Maryland but throughout the United States -- jury awards are typically higher in urban areas than in rural areas.

 How the Insurance Companies Determine Value in Accident Cases

-Most of the insurance companies our lawyers deal with use computer software to determine the value of claims.
+In motor vehicle crash claims, most of the insurance companies our lawyers deal with use computer software to determine the value of claims.
 They don't care about you, your agony, your pain and suffering, or the tragedy of you never being yourself again.
 They care about hanging on to their money.
 There is no sense getting mad about it.
 You just have to find someone willing to buckle up their chin straps and fight for you.

 Most insurers use a computer system called Colossus or a similar program.
 The insurance adjuster inputs the data from your case and it spits out a range of settlement outcomes.